 Group policy is to extend credit to customers of good credit standing.
-Credit risk is managed on an on-going basis, by experienced people within the Group.
+Credit risk is managed on an on going basis, by experienced people within the Group.
 The Group's policy for the management of credit risk in relation to trade receivables involves periodically assessing the financial reliability of customers, taking into account their financial position, past experience and other factors.
 Provisions are made, where deemed necessary, and the utilization of credit limits is regularly monitored.
 Management does not expect any significant counterparty to fail to meet its obligations.
 The maximum exposure to credit risk is represented by the carrying amount of each asset.
-For the year ended December 31, 2019, the Group's ten largest customers accounted for approximately 47% of total revenues from continuing operations (2018: 48%; 2017: 42%).
+For the year ended December 31,

+2020, the Group's ten largest customers accounted for approximately 45% of total revenues (2019: 47%; 2018: 48%).
 There is no recent history of default with these customers.

 Surplus cash held by the operating entities over and above the balance required for working capital management is transferred to Group Treasury.
-Group Treasury invests surplus cash in interest-bearing current accounts and time deposits with appropriate maturities to provide sufficient headroom as determined by the below-mentioned forecasts.
+Group Treasury invests surplus cash in interest bearing current accounts, money market funds and bank time deposits with appropriate maturities to provide sufficient headroom as determined by the below mentioned forecasts.